LuisOlCo/EKG-Classification/README.md

 Objective of the Project

 The main goal of this project is the classification of EKG or ECG waves (the heartbeat waves measure by a monitor), each EKG corresponds to a patient that may have or may not have a heart disease.
-Both training data and test data can be classified into four different classes:
+Both training data and test data can be classified into three different classes:

 •	N: Normal beat
 •	S: Supraventricular premature beat